Robert Holczer

 Robert Holczer (August 31, 1929 – August 28, 2017) was a Holocaust survivor, teacher, and resident of Hungary, Israel, Germany, and the United States.
-Items commemorating Holczer's Holocaust survival are stored in the special collections of the United States Holocaust Memorial Museum in Washington DC.
+Items commemorating Holczer's Holocaust survival are stored in the special collections of the United States Holocaust Memorial Museum in Washington, D.C.
 The third chapter of This is Home Now: Kentucky's Holocaust Survivors Speak is devoted to him.

 Museum pieces

-Robert Holczer's Holocaust survival is documented in the special collections of the United States Holocaust Memorial Museum.
+Robert Holczer's Holocaust survival is documented in the special collections of the United States Holocaust Memorial Museum in Washington, D.C.

 Robert Holczer Collection

 Consists of four postcards sent between 1942 and 1944 from Robert Holczer's father, Lajos Holczer, to Robert Holczer and his mother.

 Robert Holczer Papers

 Consists of the false papers used by Robert Holczer and his mother, Kornelia Holczer née Oestreicher, to keep their Jewish identities hidden during the Holocaust and verify their status as clinic workers.

 Oral History Interview with Robert Holczer

 Consists of an interview with Robert Holczer about his life with a focus on his Holocaust survival.